intel/scikit-learn-intelex/doc/sources/patching/patching-options.rst

     from sklearnex import patch_sklearn
     patch_sklearn()

+Scikit learn import must be done **after** these lines, otherwise the patching will not affect the original scikit-learn estimators.

 - Through importing the desired estimator from the sklearnex module in your script::

     from sklearnex.neighbors import NearestNeighbors